 With less than seven years until the Brisbane 2032 Olympics and Paralympics, Ella is emerging in new generation of swim stars at an exciting time for Australian sport.

-In December, she’ll join green and gold world champions and Olympic gold medallists Kaylee McKeown, Cam McEvoy and Mollie O’Callaghan, as Australia takes on The World for a world-first Swimming Australia event in Brisbane
+In December, she’ll join green and gold world champions and Olympic gold medallists Kaylee McKeown, Cam McEvoy and Mollie O’Callaghan, as Australia takes on The World for a world-first Swimming Australia event in Brisbane.

 CQUniversity is a leading university in SPORT (Sport and exercise, Physical activity, Occupational and Rehabilitation Therapies), and its SPORT Strategy 2025-2028 commits to collaboration with grassroots, government and industry partners for high performance and community engagement outcomes.

-Learn more at the SPORT at CQUniversity website.
+Learn more at the CQUniversity SPORT website.